 Out of all my salmon recipes, this one is easily one of my favorites.
 I make it often – at least every other week.
 My kids don’t really like salmon, but my husband and I love this fish.

-When accompanied by an easy, make-ahead side dish such as broccoli salad, it’s one of the easiest dinners I make for my family.
-And it’s healthy and delicious!
+When accompanied by an easy, make-ahead side dish such as broccoli salad, it’s one of the easiest dinners I make.
+And it’s nutritious and delicious!

 Advantages of grilled salmon